 - Retirement accounts: if you are allowed to access money from your retirement account either by a withdrawal or a loan, and the last 2 months statement shows a balance above the amount for the down payment, you can use the retirement account funds

-Gift Money Used for Down Payment
+Gift Money Used For the Low Down Payment

 FHA also has a generous feature that helps a lot of first time home buyers.
 The money used for the down payment can be a gift from a relative or significant other.
 In order for the gift to be allowed, you and the relative will need to produce copies of your bank accounts.
 A 60-day paper trail showing where the funds have been withdrawn from and deposited to will be required.
 You will also need to write a brief letter explaining that the money is a gift and not expected to be repaid.